ayeenp/ayeenp/README.md

 ## 😄 About Me

-I am Ayeen Poostforoushan, a passionate Computer Engineering student currently studying at Sharif University of Technology.
-My interests lie in the fields of artificial intelligence, data science and web development.
-I am always eager to explore new technologies and improve my skills.
-With a consistent commitment to GitHub, I engage in coding activities and contribute to various projects.

-## 🚀 Skills

-- Java
-- C/C++
-- Python
-- Django
-- Javascript

-## 🌟 Seeking Opportunities

-I am a Computer Engineering student passionate about data analysis, machine learning, networking, and software development.
-If you have any opportunities or projects in these realms, please reach out.
-I am excited to continue growing and learning in these areas.
+I am currently pursuing a **Bachelor's degree in Computer Engineering** at Sharif University of Technology.
+I have a deep passion for **machine learning**, **data science**, and **data engineering**.
+My journey through various academic and professional experiences has allowed me to work on a variety of projects, from image processing and reinforcement learning projects to designing data pipelines for machine learning systems.

+Feel free to explore my repositories and contribute!